Weisfeiler-Lehman goes Dynamic: An Analysis of the Expressive Power of Graph Neural Networks for Attributed and Dynamic Graphs: Appendix

 \bio{figs/sbw.jpg} Silvia Beddar-Wiesing is a Ph.D.~student in Computer Science at the University of Kassel.
-After her Bachelor in Mathematics with the specialization in Mathematical Optimization in 2017 at the University of Kassel, she changed to Computer Science and absolved her Master Degree with the specialization in Computational Intelligence and Data Analytics in 2020.
-In her research, she focuses on Machine Learning on structural-dynamic graphs, considering graph preprocessing, representation and embedding techniques.
-Her further research interests cover topics from Timeseries Analysis, Graph Theory, Machine Learning and Deep Neural Networks. \endbio
+After her Bachelor's in Mathematics with a specialization in Mathematical Optimization in 2017 at the University of Kassel, she changed to Computer Science and absolved her Master's Degree with a specialization in Computational Intelligence and Data Analytics in 2020.
+In her research, she focuses on Machine Learning on structural-dynamic graphs, considering graph preprocessing, representation, and embedding techniques.
+Her further research interests cover topics from Timeseries Analysis, Graph Theory, Machine Learning, and Deep Neural Networks. \endbio